Vega Equity is now Xumane

 Income Stream

 Common stock dividends depend on the growth of the company’s financial health.
-But, if the company is growing and booking high profits then common stockholders will enjoy higher perks
+But, if the company is growing and booking high profits, then common stockholders will enjoy higher perks.

 Preferred stock dividends are fixed and guaranteed for their stockholders, also allowing their investors to recover missed payments through cumulative dividends.